 One of my husband’s favorite things to eat is Shrimp fried rice.
 He is actually a pescatarian who only eats shrimp and fish once a month.
 Shrimp fried rice is his total indulgence.
 Since coming to the US, he has tried and loved Thai fried rice.
 I tried to make a version of it here in this recipe.
 I included Thai chillies, Thai basil and a flavorful sauce to finish the dish.
 I also loaded it up with veggies and delicious seared shrimp.
-Shrimp recipes are all very delicious in Jamaican Style.
+Shrimp recipes are all very delicious with Jamaican flavors.

 Here are some things to know before getting started: